thatvirtualboy/horizon-linux-vm/README.md

 7. Enter the root password (viewadmin)
 8. Follow the prompts

-Once complete, you'll want to finish customizing your template to your needs before installing the Horizon Agent (e.g., SSO, 3D/NVIDIA GRID requirements, etc).
-See the VMware Linux Desktop instructions [here](https://docs.vmware.com/en/VMware-Horizon-7/7.11/linux-desktops-setup.pdf).
+Once complete, you'll want to finish customizing your template to your needs before installing the Horizon Agent (e.g., configure SSO, configure 3D/NVIDIA GRID requirements, etc).
+See the Official VMware Linux Desktop Guide [here](https://docs.vmware.com/en/VMware-Horizon-7/7.11/linux-desktops-setup.pdf).

-After completing your customizations, you can manually install the Horizon Agent, or you can invoke the _linux-agent-installer.sh_ script by typing `su root -c ./linux-agent-installer.sh` then proceed with building your pools.
+After completing your customizations, you can manually install the Horizon Agent, or you can invoke the included _linux-agent-installer.sh_ script by typing `su root -c ./linux-agent-installer.sh` then proceed with building your pools.

 ### Developer Desktop Package
 Choosing to install the Developer Desktop Package when prompted will install the following packages: